shlokc9/secret-mounter/README.md

 ``` {.sourceCode .bash}
 > kubectl apply -f test/
 ```
 You can now see a new secret in Terminal session 1.
+Make sure you are watching the same namespace where the deployment is created.

 Run the following command to check the secret in the above deployment